Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <!--First, it is established whether the requester (principal) has a valid authorisation(i.e. token is valid) then it is established whether this authorisation is valid for a requested resource.
 In case the requester is not authorised or the authorisation cannot be established, for example, the resource is required to establish authorisation and the resource does not exist, then a status error code `403 Forbidden` is returned.
 In this way, no information is returned about the existence of a resource to a non-authorised principal.

-An additional advantage of the stategy that establishes whether there is authorisation is the opportunity to separate access control logic from business logic.-->
+An additional advantage of the strategy that establishes whether there is authorisation is the opportunity to separate access control logic from business logic.-->

 ### HTTP-level Security
 The guidelines and principles defined in this extensions are client agnostic.
 When implementing a client agnostic API, one should at least facilitate that multi-purpose generic HTTP-clients like browsers are able to securely interact with the API.
 When implementing an API for a specific client it is possible to limit measures as long as it ensures secure access for this specific client.
-Nevertheless it is adviced to review the follwing security measures, which are mostly inspired by the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html)
+Nevertheless it is advised to review the following security measures, which are mostly inspired by the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html)

 #### Security Headers
 There are a number of security related headers that can be returned in the HTTP responses to instruct browsers to act in specific ways.
 However, some of these headers are intended to be used with HTML responses, and as such may provide little or no security benefits on an API that does not return HTML.
 The following headers should be included in all API responses: